Sunday, August 5, 2018

 The CH is highly eclectic.
 It resembles Plato's dialogue "Timaeus" and later Neo-Platonism and Gnosticism.
 There are similarities with Orphic hymns and the Sibylline oracles.
 Some scholars also believe that it contains authentic Egyptian influences.
 Many Christians have been mystified by the utterances of Hermes Trismegistus, no doubt because they occasionally resemble the creation story in the Book of Genesis or sound "monotheist".
 One Church Father, Lactantius, used the CH as a source of prophecies about Jesus Christ (!).

-The last couple of decades, the New Age movement have in made ideas similar to those of the CH part of popular culture.
+The last couple of decades, the New Age movement have made ideas similar to those of the CH part of popular culture.
 Due to this, the Hermetic message sounds pretty old hat.
 God is both transcendent-"monotheist" and immanent-"pantheist".
 The soul is immortal and somehow divine.
 The body is a prison for the soul, and souls are trapped in it because of desire for the world of matter.
 Ideas resembling reincarnation and karma are also taught.
 The main characters frequently get mystical visions and theophanies.
 The goal is to become deified.

 Sounds familiar?